mkavulich/ccpp-doc/CCPPtechnical/source/Overview.rst

 CCPP Overview
 *************************

-Ideas for the Common Community Physics Package (:term:`CCPP`) originated within the Earth System Prediction Capability (ESPC) physics interoperability group, which has representatives from the US National Center for Atmospheric Research (:term:`NCAR`), the Navy, National Oceanic and Atmospheric Administration (NOAA) Research Laboratories, NOAA National Weather Service, and other groups.
+Ideas for the Common Community Physics Package (:term:`CCPP`) originated within the Earth System Prediction Capability physics interoperability group (now the `Interagency Council for Advancing Meteorological Services; ICAMS <https://www.icams-portal.gov/>`_), which has representatives from the US National Center for Atmospheric Research (:term:`NCAR`), the Navy, National Oceanic and Atmospheric Administration (NOAA) Research Laboratories, NOAA National Weather Service, and other groups.
 Physics interoperability, or the ability to run a given physics :term:`suite` in various host models,